ef-ctx/CTXPropertyMapper/README.md

 ## Custom Factory

-CTXPropertyMapper uses the default object initializer internally, but some technologies like CoreData requires a custom initializer.
+CTXPropertyMapper uses the default object initializer internally, but some technologies like CoreData require a custom initializer.
 To support that you can use your own custom Factory implementing the protocol `CTXPropertyMapperModelFactoryProtocol`.
-The factory receive the class type and the dictionary for greater flexibility, allowing use models already created, fetching model instance from local storage.
+The factory receives the class type and a dictionary for added flexibility, allowing the use of already created models, or fetching model instance from the local storage.

 ````objc
 @interface CoreDataModelFactory : NSObject<CTXPropertyMapperModelFactoryProtocol>